graphql/graphql-spec/spec/Section 6 -- Execution.md

 - If {serial} is not provided, initialize it to {false}.
 - Let {path} be an empty list.
-- Let {rootDeliveryGroup} be a new delivery group with path {path} and no parent.
+- Let {rootDeliveryGroup} be a new delivery group with path {path}.
 - Let {groupedFieldSet} be the result of {CollectFields(objectType, selectionSet, variableValues, path, rootDeliveryGroup)}.
 - Let {currentDeliveryGroups} be a set containing {rootDeliveryGroup}.